moby/moby/docs/sources/reference/run.md

-    --security-opt="label:type:TYPE"   : Set the label type for the container --security-opt="label:level:LEVEL" : Set the label level for the container --security-opt="label:disable"     : Turn off label confinement for the container
+    --security-opt="label:type:TYPE"   : Set the label type for the container --security-opt="label:level:LEVEL" : Set the label level for the container --security-opt="label:disable"     : Turn off label confinement for the container --secutity-opt="apparmor:PROFILE"  : Set the apparmor profile to be applied to the container

-If you want to use the same label for multiple containers you can override use the security-opt flag to select an MCS level.
-This is a common practive for MLS systems.
+If you want to use the same label for multiple containers, you can override use the security-opt flag to select an MCS level.
+This is a common practice for MLS systems.
 But it also might help in cases where you want to share the same content between containers.
 Run the following command.

     # docker run --security-opt label:level:s0:c100,c200 -i -t fedora bash

-Run the follwing command if you want to disable the labeling controls for just this container.
+Run the following command if you want to disable the labeling controls for just this container.

     # docker run --security-opt label:disable -i -t fedora bash

-If you decide you would like to work with a tighter policy on your container.
-For example if you want to run a container that could only listen on apache ports, and not connect to the network.
-You could select an alternate type to run the container execute the following command.
+Run the following command if you want to run a container that could only listen on apache ports.

     # docker run --security-opt label:type:svirt_apache_t -i -t fedora bash